GSK plc: COVID-19 vaccine

 In July 2020, the UK government signed up for 60 million doses of a COVID-19 vaccine developed by GSK and Sanofi.
-It uses a recombinant protein-based technology from Sanofi and GSK's pandemic technology.
+It uses a recombinant protein–based technology from Sanofi and GSK's pandemic technology.
 The companies claimed to be able to produce one billion doses, subject to successful trials and regulatory approval, during the first half of 2021.
 The company also agreed to a $2.1 billion deal with the United States to produce 100 million doses of the vaccine.

 Venture arms

 SR One was established in 1985, by SmithKline Beecham to invest in new biotechnology companies and continued operating after GSK was formed; by 2003, GSK had formed another subsidiary, GSK Ventures, to out-license or start new companies around drug candidates that it did not intend to develop further.
 As of 2003, SR One tended to invest only if the company aligned with GSK's business.

-In September 2019, GSK announced it would acquire Sitari Pharmaceuticals and its transglutaminase 2 small molecule program for the treatment of celiac disease.
+In September 2019, Avalon Ventures announced that it entered into a definitive agreement with GlaxoSmithKline (GSK) for the acquisition of Sitari Pharmaceuticals by GSK.
+This includes its transglutaminase 2 (TG2) small molecule program for the treatment of celiac disease.